tagspaces/documentation/docs/search.md

 ### Indexing

 TagSpaces has an integrated file and folder search functionality based on an **index**, which is created when you hit the search button.
-The index is valid for by default for 10 minutes.
+The index is valid by default for 10 minutes.
 This time can adjust individually in the properties of every [location](/ui/locations/#local-locations).
 The ideas behind this is that some locations may contain files which do not change so often, so here a longer validity like 1 month can be applied.

 <!--  If your location contains a huge amount of files (> 20000) it is recommended to split it in two or more location or to [disable the indexing](/ui/locations#local-locations) on location start (which is a <ProFeature /> feature).
 Disabling the indexing at start may also be useful for location based in a networks like on NAS systems or AWS S3 buckets. -->

-If you decide to disable the automatic indexing, you should do this step manually on regular based in order to have a working and accurate search functionality.
+If you decide to disable the automatic indexing, you should do the indexing manually on regular based in order to have a working and accurate search functionality.
 The index can be updated in the following ways:

 - In the menu of every location in the location manager there is an item called "Refresh Location Index"
 - All indexes can be update at once from the search menu with the option "Update all location indexes"